AvianAnalyst/rpg-assist/venv/home/rpg-assister/README.md

   - wip
 ___
 ## NPC Generator
-This will generate NPC skeletons for the gm on domand when they need one.
+This will generate NPC skeletons for the gm on demand when they need one.
 The skeleton might be broken up into system specifics, I'm not sure as of yet.
 Planned skeletons currently look like:
 > Name
   Species